 But those are the only times it’s permitted.

 If you received a new credit card that isn’t an upgrade or replacement for an old card, that’s illegal.
 There are steps you can take.
-See “Deal with the problem”, below.
+See “Work out the problem,” below.

-If you get a card you didn’t apply for, don’t simply ignore the error.
+If you get a card you didn’t apply for, don’t simply ignore the error or throw the card in the garbage or recycling.
 Contact the company that issued it and ask what’s going on.
-Take swift action if it turns out you’re a victim of identity theft.
+Take swift action if it turns out you’re a victim of identity theft .

 If you’re misled into signing up for a credit card